jbrepogmailcom/ubuntu-quest-secondary-screen/README.md

 # Immersed Dual-Screen Setup for Ubuntu (Meta Quest 3)

 This script helps you **create a virtual secondary display** on **Ubuntu 24.04** and **24.10** for use with **Meta Quest 3** and the **Immersed** app.
-It ensures smooth dual-screen experience in VR, automatically adjusting settings based on whether you're using **X11** or **Wayland**.
+It ensures a smooth dual-screen experience in VR, automatically adjusting settings based on whether you're using **X11** or **Wayland**.

 ---